-Elsey National Park is a haven for those wanting to relax in warm, crystal clear pools, explore historic sites, and enjoy river fishing and canoeing.
-The serene Roper River meanders through this picturesque national park, with boat ramp access at 4 Mile and 12 Mile, and fishing being popular at several sites along John Hauser Drive.
-The park also has a rich heritage and was the setting for the Jeannie Gunn's 'We of the Never Never'.
+Elsey National Park is a haven for those wanting to relax in warm, crystal clear pools, explore historic sites, and enjoy river fishing.
+The serene Roper River meanders through this picturesque national park, with boat ramp access at 4 Mile and 12 Mile.
+The park also has a rich heritage and was the setting for Jeannie Gunn's 'We of the Never Never'.

-From John Hauser Drive, investigate historical sites such as the Old Sheep Dip, part of the Territory's rich pastoral history, World War II Aboriginal Army Camp and 12 Mile Yards.
-Take the Botanic Walk, an easy 1.5 kilometre loop and marvel at the park's diverse plant species, or take the eight kilometre return walk to Korowan / Mataranka Falls.
+Take the Botanic Walk, an easy 1.5 kilometre loop and marvel at the park's diverse plant species, or enjoy the eight kilometre Riverside Walk to Korowan / Mataranka Falls.

-The thermal pools are well-known feature of the park.
+Swimming is only recommended at the thermal pools.
+Mataranka Thermal Pool is a well-known feature of the Park.
 Rainbow Spring rises from underground at 300 litres per second at a temperature of 33 degrees Celsius, which is then contained in a swimming pool.
-Bitter Springs is also close by, and Stevie's Hole, a waterhole not warmed by the springs, is a little further along.
+Bitter Springs is also close by - surrounded by rainforest - the famous 'float down' is not to be missed.

 May be inaccessible between November and April due to flooding.